ispras/web-scraper-chrome-extension/README.md

 #### Latest Version
 To run the latest version you need to download the project to your system and [follow the description on Google][get-started-chrome]) (select the `extension` folder).

-### Features

- 1. Scrape multiple pages
- 2. Sitemaps and scraped data are stored in browsers local storage or in CouchDB
- 3. Multiple data selection types
- 4. Extract data from dynamic pages (JavaScript+AJAX)
- 5. Browse scraped data
- 6. Export scraped data as CSV
- 7. Import, Export sitemaps
- 8. Depends only on Chrome browser

-#### Bugs
-When submitting a bug please attach an exported sitemap if possible.

-## License
-LGPLv3

 ## Changelog

 ### v0.3